Ivan Fedorovich Choultsé: Death

-Choultsé's works are scarce in Russia; Russian museums seldom hold his works, with the rare exceptions of Saint Petersburg Arctic and Antarctic Museum and Dagestan Fine Arts Museum.
-However, his works can frequently be found in American and Canadian collections (Hillwood Museum in Washington D.C., WSU Museum of Art (Washington State University), Indianapolis Museum of Art, Montreal Museum of Fine Arts).
-Many of his works are in private collections.

-Choultsé's work
+Works

-Throughout all his life Choultsé was a singer of nature in his art: he praised its lands, sky, moon, plants.
-But the most important elements, the true heroes of his paintings were undoubtedly snow and water.
-The artistic world of Choultsé is a world without people or animals.
-His preferred type of a landscape is a winter view, frequently not Russian but Swiss.
-He was called a "magician of light" because of an almost magic realism of his paintings.
-Toronto art dealer G. Blair Laing wrote in his book Memoirs of an Art Dealer, 1979:He painted spectacular snow scenes in which the light seems to come from behind the canvas and glow.
-The critics scorned these pictures as photographic and called them non-art – but today this style of painting is called "magic-realism" and is much admired by critics and museum people.
+Choultsé celebrated all of nature throughout his life, but his artistic world was a world without people or animals.
+The most important elements of his paintings were snow and water, and his preferred type of landscape was a winter view, frequently not Russian but Swiss.
+He was called a "magician of light" because of the almost magic realism of his paintings, with Toronto art dealer G. Blair Laing writing:He painted spectacular snow scenes in which the light seems to come from behind the canvas and glow.
+The critics scorned these pictures as photographic and called them non-art – but today this style of painting is called "magic-realism" and is much admired by critics and museum people.Choultsé's works are scarce in Russia, with the Saint Petersburg Arctic and Antarctic Museum and the Dagestan Fine Arts Museum being the only Russian museums to hold his works.
+However, his paintings can be found in American and Canadian collections such as the Hillwood Museum in Washington D.C., Washington State University Museum of Art, Indianapolis Museum of Art, and Montreal Museum of Fine Arts, and many of his works are in private collections.